nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/collections/_technologies/professional-scrum.md

    embed: https://www.youtube.com/embed/BYlv7eP9zgg
 ---

-While yes, Professional Scrum is the brand name of Scrum.org, there is a greater purpose behind the choice of the word "professional".
+Scrum is a Social Technology!

 > Our mission remains the same as it was when we started - to help our profession rise to the demands of an increasingly complex world that relies on increasingly complex technologies and products.
 Advances in materials and techniques can only succeed if we shift to a collaborative, creative approach… As we use Scrum, we continue to find new opportunities for professional improvement.\\
 > --<cite>Ken Schwaber</cite>